krystiankaluzny/Tanks/README.md

 #### Compilation

-In the project directory call:
+In the project directory run:

 `make clean all`